 - Funds to invest: the Consolidated Revenue Fund was appropriated $5 billion for the purpose of the NAIF providing financial assistance to the states and territories and other entities for the development of Northern Australia economic infrastructure.
 The NAIF cannot make investment decisions after 30 June 2026.

-- Investment Mandate: the Finance Minister and the Minister for Northern Australia, as responsible Ministers are required to issue an Investment Mandate (detailed below).
+- Investment Mandate: the Minister for Finance and the Minister for Agriculture and Northern Australia, as responsible Ministers are required to issue an Investment Mandate (detailed below).

 The Northern Australian Infrastructure Facility Investment Mandate Direction 2021 came into effect on 2 July 2021 and includes guidance on the following: